Notable People

 Wolfram has trusted that style ever since.

-Mathematica was not just a product, but a claim
+Mathematica was a product and a claim

 When Wolfram founded Wolfram Research and released the first version of Mathematica in 1988, he was obviously building a company.
 He was also making a philosophical bet.